The Cost Implications of PostgreSQL Synchronous Replication

-For a company with an extremely low Recovery Point Objective—the point at which data must not be lost—this introduces a somewhat perplexing conundrum.
+For a company with an extremely low recovery point objective (RPO) – the point at which data must not be lost – this introduces a somewhat perplexing conundrum.
 Do we incur the merciless wrath of physics, or widen our window of acceptable data loss restrictions?
 Depending on the industry and various regulatory requirements, the latter may not even be legal, so what to do?

 What if we’ve been framing this entire argument all wrong all these years?

-Usually one of the first complaints levied against synchronous replication is due to the overhead associated with remote transaction acknowledgment.
-Benchmarks will indeed bear this out, with a lower write transaction throughput from the same amount of clients.
+Usually, one of the first complaints against synchronous replication is due to the overhead associated with remote transaction acknowledgment.
+Benchmarks will bear this out, with a lower write transaction throughput from the same number of clients.
 Discussion over, right?

 What are our server CPUs doing while waiting for some other semi-related task to complete?
-In a perfect world, they’ve been task-switched to another equally important inquiry, and will resume when the blocking system call has completed.
-CPUs on servers dedicated to Postgres are likely to handle another Postgres session in this scenario, which can be either good or bad depending on the nature of the blocking call.
+In a perfect world, they’ve been task-switched to another equally important inquiry and will resume when the blocking system call has been completed.
+CPUs on servers dedicated to Postgres are likely to handle another Postgres session in this scenario, which can be either good or bad, depending on the nature of the blocking call.

-Imagine ten sessions each simultaneously invoke an extremely storage IO intensive query.
-If we have ten CPUs, then we’ll end up with ten idle CPUs waiting for the storage subsystem to return with the requested data.
+Imagine ten sessions, each simultaneously invoking a significant storage IO-intensive query.
+If we have ten CPUs, we’ll end up with ten idle CPUs waiting for the storage subsystem to return with the requested data.
 What if we only had four CPUs instead?
-Aside from some relatively inexpensive context switching, those four CPUs are still waiting on the same IO calls to return.
+Aside from some relatively inexpensive context switching, those four CPUs still await the same IO calls to return.
 Depending on the size of the resulting data sets, four CPUs may be entirely sufficient for that workload.

-Consider that this also applies to synchronous replication, as it is just another external blocking call.
-Postgres commits a write to the WAL, that change enters the replication stream, and Postgres waits for some kind of acknowledgment from one or more replicas before returning control to the session.
-For the entire duration of that exchange, the CPU could be doing something else.
+This also applies to PostgreSQL synchronous replication, as it is just another external blocking call.
+Postgres commits a write to the WAL, that change enters the replication stream.
+Then it waits for some kind of acknowledgment from one or more replicas before returning control to the session.
+The CPU could be doing something else for the entire duration of that exchange.

 So why not let it?

 We here at EDB openly wondered about this; unlike storage IO waits, transaction acks are non-destructive.
 After all, an overloaded storage subsystem only tends to become slower as the amount of requests increases.
-Provided there isn’t much replication lag, transaction acknowledgements impose far lower overhead on a Postgres replica.
-But we wanted to test that to make sure, because if we were right, it could change everything.
+Provided there isn’t much replication lag, transaction acknowledgments impose far lower overhead on a Postgres replica.
+But we wanted to test that to ensure that it could change everything if we were right.
 Or at least the perception of synchronous replication in Postgres.

 To that end, we spun up a Postgres cluster in Amazon EC2 within a single availability zone.
 Each server consisted of an r5.2xlarge, which is equipped with 8 CPUs and 64GB of RAM.
-We assigned two 10,000 IOPS io2 EBS devices to each of these—one for data and one for WAL.
-Then we bootstrapped the cluster with pgbench at a scale of 10,000 for a total database size of about 150GB.
+We assigned two 10,000 IOPS io2 EBS devices to each – one for data and one for WAL.
+Then, we bootstrapped the cluster with pgbench at a scale of 10,000 for a total database size of about 150GB.

 synchronous_standby_names = '2 ("pg-node-2", "pg-node-3")'

-This provided a kind of “worst case” scenario where a widely distributed cluster required full synchronous commit for maximum RPO guarantees.
-This is a situation where a company would rather stop handling transactions entirely than lose a single one.
+This provided a “worst case” scenario where a widely distributed cluster required full synchronous commit for maximum RPO guarantees.
+This is a situation where a company would instead stop handling transactions entirely than lose one.

 When everything was said and done, the cluster looked like this:

-Some Linux command incantations are more esoteric than others, and tc is particularly unintuitive, but we eventually applied this logic to each server in the cluster, using the first server as an example:
+Some Linux command incantations are more esoteric than others, and tc is particularly unintuitive.
+Still, we eventually applied this logic to each server in the cluster, using the first server as an example:

 tc qdisc del dev ens5 root